ronikobrosly/causal-curve/paper/paper.md

 From the observational data that is provided by the user, it estimates the "causal dose-response curve" (as known as the average or marginal dose-response function).

+In the current release of the package there are two unique model classes for constructing the causal dose-response curve: the Generalized Propensity Score (GPS) and the Targetted Maximum Likelihood Estimation (TMLE) tools.
+In addition to this, there is also tool to assess causal mediation effects in the presence of a continuous mediator and treatment.

 `causal-curve` attempts to make the user-experience as painless as possible:

 - This API for this package was designed to resemble that of `scikit-learn`,